 At each BRACE Award Venture Competition, assessments are made with emphasis on both the company—including cancer problem it aims to addresses, proposed solution, business model, leadership and intellectual property—and its technology—including underlying science, feasibility, novelty and cancer patient impact, as well as consideration to any unique cost mitigation features for Asian patients.
 Applicants are screened and semi-finalists are judged by some of the most respected minds in the cancer research, investment and business fields.

 Each BRACE Award Venture Competition’s top competitors will be further evaluated.
-Subject to due diligence and negotiation, the one deemed to have the strongest potential for return and cancer patient impact will receive US$600,000 in investment funding from AFCR, which will also facilitate dialogue between these top start-up companies and other early-stage funding providers.
+Subject to due diligence and negotiation, the one deemed to have the strongest potential for return and cancer patient impact will receive up to US$600,000 in investment funding from AFCR, which will also facilitate dialogue between these top start-up companies and other early-stage funding providers.

 In the life science ecosystem, most start-ups will fail to advance their technologies to the late clinical stage, and very few profit-seeking investors—including banks, venture capitalists or private equity firms—invest in high-risk-bearing early-stage companies, especially those directly spun-out of cancer research laboratories.
 The Asian Fund for Cancer Research, however, is committed to fund such efforts.

 BRACE Award Venture Competitions provide a platform for seed-stage oncology companies to receive investment and other intangible resources from AFCR, obtain critical research data and pre-clinical results, and attract larger, follow-on investors.
 Such resources will give these start-ups a much better chance to escape the “Valley of Death” and deliver technologies most likely and able to benefit patients.